Skip to main content

 Recently, layered materials and superlattices have been considered as materials for thermoelectric devices [115] [116].
 The layers can be tailored to affect the thermal and electrical properties differently and can act like a filter to select out different conduction mechanisms.
 Understanding of the conductivity mechanisms is a prerequisite to understanding such more complicated structures.

-This page titled 8.5: Thermoelectric Effects is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.5: Thermoelectric Effects is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform.